Fusionless Treatment for Scoliosis

 Each spine, just as each patient, is unique.
 Therefore, no single treatment method is applicable to all types and severity of spinal deformity.
-As a result Dr. Baynham is committed to identifying and providing the method of treatment most appropriate for each individual patient.
+As a result Dr. Asghar is committed to identifying and providing the method of treatment most appropriate for each individual patient.

 FUSIONLESS SCOLIOSIS SURGERY

 VBT surgery, also called fusionless surgery, is a better option for many children because it corrects the spinal curvature while maintaining the spine’s mobility.
 This allows the child’s spine to continue to grow and function properly.
 Fusion surgery, a highly-invasive scoliosis surgery, substantially limits the mobility of the spine and recovery time can be much longer.
 Only through fusionless surgery can your child’s

 Dr. Asghar is an expert in fusionless surgery and he explains why it is a major step forward in the treatment of scoliosis.

 Although scoliosis consists of a few typical factors, the specific condition and treatment options vary greatly depending on the type of scoliosis present as well as the severity of the curve.
 In adolescents, there are a few different forms of scoliosis: Idiopathic...

 When considering fusionless surgery, or Vertebral Body Tethering (VBT) for scoliosis, parents naturally have questions about how this method differs from other surgeries and how it will ultimately benefit their child over other options.
 The questions below are some of...